On the K\"onig-Hall-Egerv\'ary theorem for multidimensional matrices and multipartite hypergraphs: -dimensional case, main questions and conjectures

-The optimal hyperplane cover $\Lambda$ of a $2$-dimensional extremal matrix is unique and is a $(0,1)$-table with $2$ rows and $n$ columns such that one row of $\Lambda$ contains $k$ unity entries and the other row has $n-k-1$ ones.
+The optimal hyperplane cover $\Lambda$ of a $2$-dimensional extremal matrix is unique and is a $(0,1)$-table with $2$ rows and $n$ columns such that one row of $\Lambda$ contains $k$ ones and the other row has $n-k-1$ ones.

-It also can be checked that an entry of an extremal matrix is contained in some optimal polyplex if and only if it is covered by weight exactly $1$ in the optimal hyperplane cover $\Lambda$.
+It also can be checked that an entry of a $2$-dimensional extremal matrix is contained in some optimal polyplex if and only if it is covered by weight exactly $1$ in the optimal hyperplane cover $\Lambda$.

-At last we note that if we replace any zero entry of a $2$-dimensional extremal matrix by a unity one then the resulting matrix has a diagonal.
+At last, if we replace any zero entry of a $2$-dimensional extremal matrix by a one then the resulting matrix contains a diagonal.
 It means that every $2$-dimensional extremal matrix is diagonally extremal.

-Multidimensional extremal matrices are much more complicated object than the $2$-dimensional case.
+Multidimensional extremal matrices are much more complicated objects than the $2$-dimensional case.
 Let us set up the principal questions studied in this paper.

 \begin{quest}

 \end{quest}